censorship-no/ceno-docs/user-manual/en/client/front-end.md

 - Global client state and version information.
 Useful when reporting errors.

-- The public key used to verify signatures from injectors, and the configured way to reach them.
+- Information about client connectivity and injector addressing.
 The default `bep5` method looks up Internet addresses in a BitTorrent injector swarm, as explained [here](../concepts/how.md).

+- The public key used to verify signatures from injectors in the distributed cache.

 - Information on your local cache like the maximum accepted age of cached content, the approximate size of the cache, and a button to purge it completely.